mjirik/scaffanweb/doc/deployment.md

 ## Final touch

-Sample data - uplad new data and in admin you can select which data would be used as sample data.
+Sample data - upload new data and in admin you can select which data would be used as sample data.